Postcholecystectomy Syndrome

 View Patient Education

-Postcholecystectomy syndrome is occurrence of abdominal symptoms after cholecystectomy.
+Postcholecystectomy syndrome is the persistence of pain or abdominal symptoms after cholecystectomy.

 (See also Overview of Biliary Function.)